2 Sisters Food Group: History

 In January 2018, 2 Sisters reached agreement with Nomad Foods on the sale of its Goodfellas Pizza brand for £200m.

 In February 2018, Ranjit Singh Boparan announced he was stepping up into the role of President of parent company Boparan Holdings Limited and in May 2018, Ronald Kers was appointed CEO of 2 Sisters Food Group.

 In February 2023, it was announced that Kers would be stepping down from the CEO role in the summer.

-In March 2023 it was announced the Llangefni site situated in Angelesey,North Wales would close losing a total of around 700 employees.
+In March 2023 it was announced the Llangefni site situated in Anglesey, North Wales would close losing a total of around 700 employees.

 Sustainability

 In December 2014, the business signed a major contract with Liverpool-based H2 Energy for the installation of bio-refineries at ten 2 Sisters factories to convert product waste into energy.
 The company claims the deal – which will eventually encompass all its manufacturing sites in the UK – will deliver 35,000 tonnes of carbon savings, 20,000 fewer lorry journeys a year and a significant electric and thermal energy boost, reducing its non-transport carbon footprint by 10%.